Tyreis Holder, Supported Love Reaches All

 Young person from SLRA’s response to the workshops with Tyreis Holder

-This is the artist’s first public artwork and has been designed to have a years long lasting impact at the market.
+This was the artist’s first public artwork and was designed to have lasting impact at the market throughout 2024.
 Supported Love Reaches All mirrors the collective creativity of the young group who collaborated with the artist to make the work possible.
-Incorporating elements from Peckham’s distinctive history of textiles such as Batik and Ankara prints, the artwork acknowledges the diverse stories of the group and respects the cultural tapestry of Peckham.
-Within the brightly coloured work are symbols of care and community, such as hands holding hearts and the continent of Africa, reflecting the cultural heritage and experiences of the participants.
+Incorporating elements from Peckham’s distinctive history of textiles such as Batik and Ankara prints, the artwork acknowledged the diverse stories of the group and respects the cultural tapestry of Peckham.
+Within the brightly coloured work were symbols of care and community, such as hands holding hearts and the continent of Africa, reflecting the cultural heritage and experiences of the participants.

-She hopes that viewers will feel joy and a strong sense of community care when they see the artwork.
-The vibrant colours are intended to uplift spirits and reinforce the heritage and unity of the Peckham area.
+Tyreis wanted viewers to feel joy and a strong sense of community care when they saw the artwork.
+The vibrant colours were intended to uplift spirits and reinforce the heritage and unity of the Peckham area.

 “I really wanted to focus on community care and think about how I can create new spaces of safety.
 I wanted to teach them something new and expand what they think art can be.”